xap5xap/breethe-test/README.md

 The task are not fully documented and we are well aware of it.

 You can "sniff" https://breethe.com to check some stuff but it's using api/v4 and not api/v5 that is needed for this test.

-You can ask as many question as you want (this is also part of what I will evaluate) but consider that everybody is in vacation and you are on your own, you might get a answer or you might not.
-Also, we are a small team and we want people to enjoy there vacation so we try to avoid communication that are not critical.

 # You need to